axelpale/affineplane/README.md

 # affineplane

-A geometry library for 2D affine planes that follows a functional, class-free paradigm.
+A 2D plane geometry and dynamics library for spatial 2D applications.
+Written in JavaScript (ECMAScript 6) with a functional, class-free style.

 ## Geometries